Location - Paluma State Forest / Paluma Range National Park, North Queensland, Australia

 How to get there

 Allow 1 hour and 15 minutes (non-stop) to drive to Paluma.
 From Paluma, head toward Hidden Valley, and then turn right onto Chicks Road.
-Drive for a couple hundred metres before arriving at a gate/chain.
+Drive for a few hundred metres before arriving at a chain gate/barrier.
 Park on the side of the road, and walk along the easy logging road north west.
-Do not drive vehicles, including motorbikes, further.
+Do not drive vehicles, including motorbikes, any further than this point.

-The track takes you past an old saw mill where the sawdust is piled so high and thick that it smothers the ground such that nothing grows; it will take many years for the sawdust to breakdown.
-From there, the trail continues to narrow, just barely accommodating quad bikes.
-You will then cross a small, intermittent stream and then descend the slopes to the top of Forgotten Falls.
+This track takes you for about 1.3 kilometres past an old saw mill where the sawdust is piled so high and thick that it smothers the ground such that nothing grows; it will take many years for the sawdust to breakdown.
+From the old saw mill site, the trail continues for another 1.3 kilometres and continues to narrow, just barely wide enough to accommodate quad bikes.
+Soon, you will cross a small, intermittent stream and then descend the slopes to the top of Forgotten Falls.

 Once at top of the falls, you can relax and take in the view or continue to scramble down the rock face to the pool at the bottom.
 There, you can relax a bit more and even enjoy a refreshing swim.
 If you are feeling more adventurous, continue downstream, rock hopping to the junction with Williams Creek where a large and deep waterhole awaits you.
 Along the way, you will encounter a couple more swimming areas.

 When compared to other creek walks around Townsville and the surrounding areas, this is not a hard bushwalk.
 However, the weather can be hot and humid.
 Be mindful of slippery rocks and the scrubby bushland if you are going off-track.